GitHub-XK/Modern-Tool-4-LA/02_AI_ML_DL_Big_Data.md

 2.2 Application of Artificial Intelligent in Landscape Architecture

+Once we have a general idea of these items, we could start to think about how landscape could be impacted, or married with them.
+Following are some interesting landscape projects related to AI or Big Data

 2.2.1 SWA: Live and Learn(https://landscapearchitecturemagazine.org/tag/artificial-intelligence/)

 2.2.2 Bradley Cantrell explores what artificial intelligence could mean for Mother Earth (https://www.gsd.harvard.edu/2017/02/bradley-cantrell-explores-what-artificial-intelligence-could-mean-for-mother-earth/)

 2.2.3 Landscape-freestyle: restyling site plans for landscape architecture with machine learning(https://www.researchgate.net/publication/331427749_Landscape-freestyle_restyling_site_plans_for_landscape_architecture_with_machine_learning)

-2.2.4 Using Street-level Images and Deep Learning for Urban La ndscape STUDIES (http://journal.hep.com.cn/laf/EN/10.15302/J-LAF-20180203#1)
+2.2.4 Using Street-level Images and Deep Learning for Urban Landscape STUDIES (http://journal.hep.com.cn/laf/EN/10.15302/J-LAF-20180203#1)